kubesphere/website/content/en/docs/installing-on-linux/introduction/air-gapped-installation.md

    ```

    {{< notice note >}}

-   - In the registry, you need to specify the dependent ISO package of the server.
-To do this, you can fill in the download address in `url`or download the ISO package in advance and fill in the local path in **localPath** and delete the `url` configuration item.
+   - If the artifact file to export contains ISO dependencies, such as conntarck and chrony, set the IP address for downloading the ISO dependencies in **.repostiory.iso.url** of **operationSystem**.
+Alternatively, you can download the ISO package in advance and fill in the local path in **localPath** and delete the `url` configuration item.

    - You need to enable **harbor** and **docker-compose** configuration items, which will be used when you use KubeKey to build a Harbor registry for pushing images.